 1.Organic solvent removal: Removal of photoresist by organic solvent

-2.Inorganic solvents: By the use of some inorganic solvents, the organic carbon in the organic matter of the photoresist is oxidized to carbon dioxide, and then removed
+2.Inorganic solvents: By the use of some inorganic solvents, the organic carbon in the organic matter of the photoresist is oxidized to carbon dioxide and then removed

 3.Dry removal of photoresist: stripping photoresist by plasma

-Merits and demerits
+3.Merits and demerits

-The advantage of photolithography is that it can accurately control the formation of the shape, size, In addition, it can produce a profile on the whole wafer surface.
-However, the main demerit is that it must be used on plane, the rough surface of its effect will be worse.
+The advantage of Photolithography Technology is that it can accurately control the formation of the shape, size.
+Also, it can produce a profile on the whole wafer surface.
+However, the main demerit is that Photolithography Technology must be used on the plane.
+The rough surface of its effect will be worse.
 It also has a very high requirement of substrate cleaning conditions.